 - The ideal rebound setting will be just below the point where the wheel jumps off the ground upon decompression.

 On the flat, while standing on the pedals, bounce the bike forcefully.
 Ensure that both the front and rear suspension return to sag at the same rate.
-If one returns faster than the other it can be dangerous on rough terrain.
+If one returns faster than the other, it can be dangerous on rough terrain.
 Tune the rebound accordingly to match both the front and rear shocks as closely as possible.
-If it proves impossible, err on the side of having the front suspension slightly faster than the rear.
+If it proves impossible, err on the side of having the front suspension slightly faster than the rear — and you’re done!

-In conclusion: The world of mountain biking can seem like one steep learning curve, but once you have configured the basics, you can tweak as you go.
+The world of mountain biking can seem like one steep learning curve, but once you have configured the basics, you can tweak them as you go.

 The terrain you navigate will dictate the optimal suspension settings.
-And finding the sweet spot for a given terrain and riding style is where the secret lies.
+And finding the sweet spot for any given terrain and riding style is where the secret lies.

 Welcome to the cycling discipline that will test much more than just your legs!
-Mountain biking is one that’s constantly evolving and consistently pushing the boundaries for what’s possible.
+Mountain biking is constantly evolving and always pushing the boundaries of what’s possible.
+Become part of the challenge!